PeterDessev/SquareRootAlgorithms/README.md

 # Square Root Algorithms

-A comparison of several different methods of computing square roots in software.
+A testing program for several different methods of computing square roots in software.

 ## Paper
-The paper to go along with this study is available here:+
+The paper to go along with this study is available here:

 https://docs.google.com/document/d/1e1kNdTjHdQQyEId8orjOof3VnSAWD3e5kDFTlawNjvI/edit?usp=sharing